 I’ll be honest: I’d heard mixed reviews about The Pirate’s House….about it being touristy, etc. However, our experience was incredible!

 I recommend making reservations so that you can be seated without a wait (You can do that on their website.)
+Kids will love this place!
 The boys were greeted with kiddo menus in the shape of pirate’s hats, an eye patch and a few “gold” coins, which pre-occupied them for the entire meal.

 Hubs and I started with Rum drinks, and the boys followed suit with adorable kiddo mock-tails in bright colors and wild flavors.